The Shepherds - About

 They share a surname but not a story.

-This is an unholy, dream-lit monument to cultural succession in the wake of colonisation and the pressures of late-stage capitalism.
+At once epic and intimate, The Shepherds is an unholy, dream-lit monument to cultural succession in the wake of colonisation and the pressures of late-stage capitalism.
 To celebrate it.
 To question it.
 To re-make it.
 A work for anyone raised by stories they had to finish themselves.

 The Shepherds is a hymn to the kin we choose—and the traditions we dare to invent.